David Burrows (footballer)

 David Burrows (born 25 October 1968) is an English former professional footballer who played as a left-back.

 As a player he notably played in the Premier League for Liverpool, West Ham United, Everton and Coventry City.
-Whilst a Liverpool player he won the Football League, the FA Cup and twice won the Charity Shield and he was played his part in the earlier stages of Everton's successful FA Cup campaign in 1995.
+Whilst a Liverpool player he won the Football League, the FA Cup and twice won the Charity Shield and he played his part in the earlier stages of Everton's successful FA Cup campaign in 1995.
 He also played in the Football League for West Bromwich Albion, Birmingham City and Sheffield Wednesday as well as the England Under-21 and B teams.

 Playing career

 Burrows completed an apprenticeship at West Bromwich Albion and signed professional forms with the club as a 17-year-old in 1985, after a period in the Tipton Town youth team.
 He spent three years at The Hawthorns, playing 46 times and scoring one goal.
 He was signed by Liverpool for £550,000 in October 1988, making his debut two days later in a 0–0 draw against Coventry City at Anfield.
-Vying for a place with Steve Staunton, meant that Burrows' first team opportunities were limited in his first season at Liverpool.
+Vying for a place with Steve Staunton meant that Burrows' first team opportunities were limited in his first season at Liverpool.

 Burrows, an England under-21 international, joined his teammates in mourning for the 96 fans who lost their lives at the Hillsborough disaster in April 1989.
 He along with the rest of Liverpool Football Club were commended for the way they conducted themselves after the disaster and he attended numerous funerals and comforted the victims' families and friends.
 At this time he was not regularly featuring in the team, with the equally inexperienced Steve Staunton enjoying an extended run at left back which lasted through to the end of the season, including the 3–2 FA Cup final victory over Everton in which Barry Venison was selected for a place on the substitute's bench ahead of Burrows.

-The following year, with Staunton more frequently deployed in midfield and manager Dalglish prepared to rotate his squad more, Burrows played on a more regular basis and won his first honour with Liverpool when they clinched the League title, finishing nine points clear of Aston Villa.
+The following year, with Staunton more frequently deployed in midfield and manager Dalglish prepared to rotate his squad more, Burrows played more regularly and won his first honour with Liverpool when they clinched the League title, finishing nine points clear of Aston Villa.
 When Dalglish quit in 1991 and was replaced by Graeme Souness, Burrows found his chances more restricted, though he did score his first Liverpool goal on 31 August 1991 in a 3–1 victory over Everton at Anfield.
-Later that season he was picked by Souness for the 1992 FA Cup Final, which Liverpool won, beating Sunderland 2–0 at Wembley.
+Later that season he was picked by Souness for the 1992 FA Cup final, which Liverpool won, beating Sunderland 2–0 at Wembley.